Teaching About Money, Spending, and Inflation Using a Classroom Inflation Auction

 - What is inflation?
 (Inflation is a general, sustained upward movement of prices for goods and services in an economy.)

-- What is the relationship between the money supply and inflation?
-(Inflation is caused when the money supply increases at a faster rate than the supply of goods and services produced in the economy.)
+- What is the relationship between spending and inflation?
+(Inflation is caused when spending increases at a faster rate than the supply of goods and services produced in the economy.)

 Standards and Benchmarks

 Standard 11: Money and Inflation.
 Money makes it easier to trade, borrow, save, invest, and compare the value of goods and services.
 The amount of money in the economy affects the overall price level.
 Inflation is an increase in the overall price level that reduces the value of money.

 - Benchmark 4, Grade 8: Inflation reduces the value of money.